 For five years, Ossoff worked as a staffer for Rep. Hank Johnson, D-Ga., who represents the state's fourth congressional district.
 It was in this position that the Democrat says he "held a top-secret security clearance while working with [the] military and intelligence community on counterterrorism, naval, air, and cybersecurity programs," according to his campaign website.
 Johnson and fellow Atlanta-area Congressman John Lewis, whom Ossoff interned for, have been vocal supporters.

-Republicans have attacked the Democrat for his inexperience and youth.
+But Republicans attacked the Democrat for his inexperience and youth.
 In one advertisement, produced by the conservative super PAC Congressional Leadership Fund, Ossoff's national security bona fides are called inconsequential -- some of his work experience took place when he was still an undergraduate at Georgetown -- and he is shown singing with his college a capella group and dressed as "Star Wars" character Han Solo while discussing beer kegs.

 Prior to his run for Congress, Ossoff owned a small business that produced investigative documentaries.
 His campaign website touts that the company's work "has taken down human traffickers, exposed dozens of corrupt officials around the world and uncovered atrocities committed by ISIS in Iraq."

-The president took specific aim at Ossoff earlier in the week, writing that he would be "VERY weak on crime and illegal immigration," "bad for jobs" and "will raise your taxes."
+The president took specific aim at Ossoff earlier in the year, writing that he would be "VERY weak on crime and illegal immigration," "bad for jobs" and "will raise your taxes."